 Academic Qualifications: Alex Graham has taught on the University of Florida’s Forensic Science Distance Education Programs since 2003.
 Her first degree was in Natural Sciences (Pathology) and she completed her Ph.D. in molecular genetics, molecular biology and cell biology under the supervision of Professor Harrison.
-She has been involved with a variety of research projects within the Forensic Medicine Section of the University of Edinburgh.
-Her practical forensic experience comes from part time consultancy with The Forensic Institute, a private consultancy firm, and she is a Member of the Forensic Science Society.
-She is a Lecturer in Forensic Evidence Analysis at the University of Edinburgh and co-ordinates the educational activities of the University of Edinburgh’s Forensic Medicine section.
-She is also Scientific Advisor for a Scottish medical research charity.
+Her practical forensic experience comes from part-time consultancy with The Forensic Institute, a private consultancy firm, and she is a member of the Forensic Science Society.
+She worked in the University of Edinburgh’s Forensic Medicine section for 12 years, where she was a lecturer in forensic evidence analysis and co-ordinated the educational activities of the forensic medicine section, as well as being involved with a variety of research projects.
+In addition to teaching in the distance education program, she is also scientific adviser for a Scottish medical research charity.

 Academic Qualifications: Dr. Madsen is an active-duty Army colonel and combat veteran and is board-certified in anatomic and clinical pathology as well as in occupational medicine.
 He has also received the coveted “A” proficiency designator from the Army Surgeon General for outstanding expertise above and beyond board certification.
 He has nearly two decades of experience in chemical casualty care (including four separate tours of duty at the Chemical Casualty Care Division at the U.S. Army Medical Research Institute of Chemical Defense, USAMRICD) and was the team physician for the first trial challenge inspection of Russian chemical-agent storage facilities under the Wyoming Memorandum of Understanding.
 In addition, he is Associate Professor of Preventive Medicine and Biometrics and Assistant Professor of Pathology and of Military and Emergency Medicine at the Uniformed Services University of the Health Sciences (USUHS).
 He is currently pursuing an Army-sponsored civilian fellowship in medical toxicology at Drexel University College of Medicine in Philadelphia, PA as well as helping to develop the Chemical Hazard Emergency Medical Management (CHEMM) module in collaboration with the U.S. Department of Health and Human Services and the National Library of Medicine.